An effective product marketing strategy can be the key to growing your brand, boosting revenue, and unlocking new opportunities.

 Unfortunately, there are still countless people who don’t understand what product marketing actually means.
 Only around 5% of product marketers are convinced their role is fully understood, even among business leaders.

 Today, we’re going to be defining product marketing, exploring what it can do for your business, and providing top tips on how to use product marketing more effectively.

 What is Product Marketing Strategy?

 Product marketing is the art and science of bringing a product to market.
-It involves various marketing and sales tactics, as well as long-term lead nurturing, up-selling, and cross-selling techniques.
+It involves various strategic marketing and sales tactics, as well as long-term lead nurturing, up-selling, and cross-selling techniques.
 A product marketing strategy is the exact plan a company uses to bring their product to their audience.

 Your strategy will usually include things like figuring out the positioning and messaging you want to link to your product, launching the product, and ensuring customers and salespeople understand what it can do.
 Strategies can also cover insights into how various teams (production, marketing, sales, and customer support) will work together to drive demand and usage of a product.

 While this might sound the same as conventional marketing, product marketing is slightly more focused.

 Part of the “7 P’s of marketing”, product marketing focuses specifically on product, while your other marketing campaigns might focus on people, prices, promotion, place, packaging, and positioning.

 Product marketing is focused on the steps people take to purchase your products, and how you can support people in adopting and using that product.
 Let’s take a look at a classic example.

 Apple is a household name in a highly competitive technology market.
 To stand out from the crowd, Apple ensures its products are beautifully well-designed, easy to use, and convenient.
 Apple’s product marketing strategy focuses specifically on the benefits it can deliver to users, rather than just listing the features you can get from each item.